InferSoft-inc/app-challenge/README.md

 ## Technical Challenge: LLM Recipt Analysis App

 ### Overview
-Welcome to the technical challenge for the engineering positions at InferSoft.
+Welcome to the technical challenge for engineering positions at InferSoft.
 We're excited about your interest in helping us develop cutting-edge document analysis solutions using large language models (LLMs) and vector databases.
 The purpose of this challenge is to assess your skills in building a basic version of the application we are developing.

 ### Challenge Description
 Your task is to create a small application where a user can upload multiple text documents, and then query these documents to retrieve relevant information based on their questions.
 The application should leverage a LLM for understanding and answering questions and a vector database to store and retrieve document embeddings efficiently.